-The Principal and Senior Leadership Team will be committed to making DBS a truly inclusive school and as such inclusion items will be standing agenda items across meetings at all levels.
-This will ensure inclusive practice is embedded at DBSJ through all policies, systems and practices.
+- a) Promoting inclusion within DS at all levels. - Ensuring that inclusion will be standing agenda items across meetings at all levels.
+This will ensure inclusive practice is embedded at DS through all policies, systems and practices. - c) Ensure that recruitment and induction processes prioritize inclusive practice as a key component of professional roles.

-7.7 Inclusion Support Team
+7.5 Inclusion Support Team

-The Inclusion Team assists the Phase Principals and School Principals in achieving a vision of inclusive education in practice.
+The Inclusion Team assists the school leaders in working towards a vision of inclusive education in practice.
 This team includes school staff with specific roles in promoting, developing, and assisting in the implementation of inclusive education.
-For DS this includes the Director of Inclusion, Deputy Director of Inclusion, Taaleem Inclusion Governor, SEN leads/ Head of Inclusion, support teachers, learning support Assistants, ELL teachers, SLT and MLT, the school nurse, and the facilities manager.
+For DS this includes the Taaleem Head of Inclusion and Wellbeing, DS Head of Inclusion, G&T Lead, ELL Lead, support teachers, learning support assistants, SLT and MLT, the school nurse, and the facilities manager.

-7.8 Head of Inclusion:
+7.6 Head of Inclusion:

-The SEN Lead/ Head of Inclusion plays a key role (in partnership with other senior leaders and middle leaders) in monitoring, advising, evaluating and planning for the development of inclusive practice and provision across the school.
+The Head of Inclusion plays a key role (in partnership with other senior leaders and middle leaders) in monitoring, advising, evaluating and planning for the development of inclusive practice and provision across the school.
 Specific responsibilities include:

-a) Alongside the Principal and members of the Inclusive Support Team, uphold and review the Strategic Inclusive Education Improvement Plan.
+- a) Alongside the Principal and members of the Inclusive Support Team, upholding and reviewing the - Strategic Inclusive Education Improvement Plan,

-b) Reviewing the implementation and effectiveness of evidence-based programmes of intervention for individual and small groups of students.

-c) To support and monitor (including performance management) the work of the Inclusion Team and ensure that they are appropriately placed (through provision mapping).
+- Reviewing the implementation and effectiveness of evidence-based programs of intervention for individual and small groups of students, - c) Supporting and monitoring (including performance management) the work of the Inclusion

-d) Working alongside teachers to observe, assess and identify special educational needs e) Working collaboratively with other in-school specialists, such as therapists, counsellors or psychologists, to promote student learning, development and wellbeing f) Providing advice and guidance to both teachers and parents g) Promoting high expectations of student learning and achievement h) Supporting the development of relevant and meaningful learning activities i) Facilitating collaborative meetings to promote the development of individual education plans j) Monitoring and supporting classroom teachers in the development and implementation of specific strategies to lower barriers to learning k) Maintaining the register in consultation with other staff

-I) To organize professional development opportunities for staff.
+Team and ensure that they are appropriately placed (through provision mapping), - d) Working alongside teachers to observe, assess and identify special educational needs - e) Working collaboratively with other in-school specialists, such as therapists, counsellors or psychologists, to promote student learning, development and wellbeing, - f) Providing advice and guidance to both teachers and parents,

+- g) Promoting high expectations of student learning and achievement, - h) Supporting the development of relevant and meaningful learning activities, - i) Facilitating collaborative meetings to promote the development of individual education plans, - Monitoring and supporting classroom teachers in the development and implementation of specific strategies to lower barriers to learning, - k) Maintaining the register in consultation with other staff. - I) Organizing professional development opportunities for staff.

-7.9 Support Teacher
+7.7 Support Teacher

-The role of the Support Teacher includes the following10
+The role of the Support Teacher includes the following: